mastercomfig/mastercomfig/gl/README.md

 # Native Libraries

+**Warning: it is unknown whether this is safe to do due to VAC (Valve Anti-Cheat).
+Continue at your own risk of having your account VAC banned, which is a permanent, non-negotiable ban that removes your inventory and prevents you from connecting to VAC-secured servers.**

 Disabling the Steam runtime is not enough to use native libraries on TF2 as the TF2 launcher script shades in some libraries.